 Frustrated by the measly performance of text classifiers trained on small datasets, the paper tested a number of augmentation operations loosely inspired by those used in computer vision and found that they helped train more robust models.
 Here, it presents the full details of EDA.
 For a given sentence in the training set, it randomly chooses and performs one of the following operations[2].
-The Table 2 shows the samples after used four operation:
+The Table 2 shows the samples after used four operations: